-Small business Applicants that qualify as a "Small Business Concern"68 may apply to only one of the two ARPA-E ULTRAFAST FOAs: DE-FOA-0002999 (ULTRAFAST SBIR/STTR), or DE-FOA-0002998 (ULTRAFAST).
+Small business Applicants that qualify as a "Small Business Concern" may apply to only one of the two ARPA-E ULTRAFAST FOAs: DE-FOA-0002999 (ULTRAFAST SBIR/STTR), or DE-FOA-

+0002998 (ULTRAFAST).
 Small businesses that qualify as "Small Business Concerns" are strongly encouraged to apply under the former (SBIR/STTR FOA).
-To determine eligibility as a "Small Business Concern" under DE-FOA-0002999 (SBIR/STTR), please review the eligibility requirements in Sections III.A - III.D of that FOA.
+To determine eligibility as a "Small Business Concern" under DE-FOA-0002999, please review the eligibility requirements in Sections III.A - III.D above.